 If you plan to carry the loan for the full term, then paying more upfront may make more sense to get a lower interest rate, but if you are like most of our clients, then that 20 year loan for your new solar system will be paid off in less than 10 years.
 If you fall in the second bucket, it likely makes more financial sense to pay less now for that slightly higher interest rate.

-Don’t forget the 26% Federal Investment Tax Credit (ITC) makes going solar in 2020 even more affordable!
+Don’t forget the 26% Federal Investment Tax Credit (ITC) makes going solar even more affordable!
 Some financing partners, like ours, require that you take the federal tax credit and apply it to the balance of the loan within 18 months.
 The monthly payment will be based on this requirement, and if the tax credits aren’t applied, the monthly payment will be increased.
-The Federal ITC will step down in 2021, so don’t wait too long and miss out on these awesome savings.
+The Federal ITC will step down in 2023, so don’t wait too long and miss out on these awesome savings.

 As mortgage rates are currently at historic lows many people are thinking about refinancing their home to reduce their monthly payment.
 Great idea…. but we have a better idea!
 A third option in the purchase of a Solar System for your home is to include the cost for the project into your home refinance.
 On a typical home, you should be able to add the full cost of the solar array into your refinance.
 As long as your rate is dropping by 0.75%, your monthly payment will not increase.
 Then you can sit back, see the monthly savings on your electric bill, AND get the 26% tax credit back in your pocket!